cplotter-com-br/cplotter-validator/README.md

 This property receive a array as value, this array have must respect the following structure:
 `[type,message]`
 - type must be one of the these string:
+	- boolean - verify if a value is a boolean.
+	- cep - verify if value is a brazilian CEP.
+	- cnpj - verify if value is a brazilian CNPJ.
+	- cpf - verify if value is a brazilian CPF.
+	- doc - verify if value is a brazilian CPF or CNPJ.
 	- email - verify if value is a valid e-mail.
-	- cpf - verify if value is a brazilian CPF.
+	- integer - verify if value is a integer.
-	- boolean - verify if a value is a boolean.
+	- number - verify if value is a number.
 - message is the message tha will added on return if the property value is not compatible with type.

 ### unique[]